 All this is not to say that gold does not have its uses as an inflation hedge or role in an alternative investment portfolio, but as noted, there are some drawbacks.
 Investors who look past the popular choices in alternative investment (the conforming nonconformist), may see that private real estate may also be a solid investment in an inflationary environment and comes with added tax benefits.

 The benefits that real estate may provide don’t come without risk, however.
 A skilled and experienced manager can help seek out commercial real estate opportunities while assessing and managing risk from a professional perspective.
-Reach out to CWS Capital Partners to learn more about adding private real estate investment as part of your alternative investment allocation.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.